Skip to content

 How Interaction can increase commercial property values

 Commercial landlords and building owners approach Interaction seeking guidance on how to create innovative, compelling spaces that attract tenants and increase value.
 Whether it’s by improving existing facilities or creating new lettable space, Interaction can help you deliver the best possible experience for your tenants while also maximising profit.
-Below is a brief overview of our expert office fit-out services:
+Below is a brief overview of our expert office design and build services:

 • CAT A: You’ll get all the core infrastructures (e.g. water, power, bathroom facilities) and a great blank canvas for you to realise your vision, with costs ranging from £50-£100 per square foot.
 See examples.